accelazh/accelazh.github.io/_posts/2017-04-10-A-Summary-On-SSD-And-FTL.md

 ---
 layout: post
-title: "A Summary of SSD & FTL" tagline : "A Summary of SSD & FTL"
+title: "A Summary on SSD & FTL" tagline : "A Summary on SSD & FTL"
-description: "A Summary of SSD & FTL"
+description: "A Summary on SSD & FTL"
 category: "SSD"
 tags: [SSD, FTL, summary]
 ---